 - Twice baked sweet potatoes with goat cheese and balsamic onions

 - Roasted butternut squash pitas with chipotle sauce

 - Butternut squash spinach pasta sauce

 - Lentil stuffed red cabbage rolls

 - One pot sweet potato lentil chili

 - Vegetable shepherd’s pie with purple mashed potatoes

-Every day, I get up, make my coffee, and start working on the blog.
+Every day, I get up and make my coffee, and then I start working on the blog.
 I put the tv on in the background so I can hear what’s going on in the world.
-I watch Kelly & Michael, Wendy, Kathy Lee & Hoda, and The Chew!
+I watch Kelly & Michael, Kathy Lee & Hoda, and The Chew!

 The Chew is definitely my favorite afternoon show because it’s all about food!
 The co-hosts are hilarious, they make awesome recipes, and they have different guests on the show every day.

 My mom and I got to attend a show taping last year when we were in NYC.
-It was a lot of fun, we got to talk to Clinton Kelly, he told us that we shouldn’t dress alike, which we totally did on purpose to stand out!
+It was a lot of fun, we even got to talk to Clinton Kelly!
+He told us that we shouldn’t dress alike which we totally did on purpose to stand out!
 I swear!